AtlassianPS/ConfluencePS/docs/commands/Add-Attachment.md

 Add Attachments (one or more) to Confluence pages (one or more).
 If the Attachment did not exist previously, it will be created.

+This will not update an already existing Attachment; see Set-Attachment for updating a file.

 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------